Introduction to HTQs

 You may be eligible for funding from student finance.
 It's available for both full time and part time courses and is the same support that's available for degrees and other types of higher education.
 The amount you could get will depend on your circumstances and the type of HTQ you’re studying.

-Find a HTQ
+Find an HTQ

 You’re usually taught in a classroom at a college, university or an independent training provider.